ksu-hmi/Fitness_notification/ProjectRoadMap.md

 ## Sprint 2
 - [x] Each Team Member will commit a minimum of 6 substantial changes to the code for the project.
+- [x] Mele will find a code to scrape the OneLife Website
+- [ ] Tyler will find a code that will send notification to the phone
+- [ ] Riley will find additional code that may help
 - [x] Each commit will be accompanied by a comment in the code explaining what was done and why.
 - [x] Each comment must explain what the update was and why it was updated.
 - [x] All updates will be posted in Github so the changes can be seen by all.